 - Governor Eric Holcomb

 - General Gene Renuart, USAF (Ret.) – Chairman and CEO, Indiana Innovation Institute (Executive Committee)

-- Phil Burkholder, President, Defense Aerospace, North America, Rolls-Royce
+- Phil Burkholder, Executive Vice President, Defense Global Manufacturing, Assembly and Test, Rolls-Royce

 - Mitch Daniels, President, Purdue University